WankhedeAmey/project-c-memory_allocator/README.md

 # project-c-memory_allocator
-A simple memory allocator in C
+A memory allocator in C

-This repository contains a simple custom memory allocator implemented in C. The memory allocator provides basic functionality for memory allocation and deallocation, similar to the standard malloc, free, calloc, and realloc functions.
+This repository contains a custom memory allocator implemented in C. The memory allocator provides functionality for memory allocation and deallocation, similar to the standard malloc, free, calloc, and realloc functions.
 Additionally, it includes a debugging function print_mem_list to help visualize the memory blocks in use.

 ## Features
 - Implements memory allocation functions: malloc, free, calloc, and realloc.